KentoHardRok/ostensible.info/content/Networking Info/Securing the Config copy.md

 ```

 ### Enhanced Password Security
-This feature was introduced in Cisco IOS 12.2(8) and it allows the passwords to be conigured with MD5 hashing, The requied commands are:
+This feature was introduced in Cisco IOS 12.2(8) and it allows the passwords to be configured with MD5 hashing, The required commands are:
 ```cisco
 username <name> secret <password>
 ```

 ### Login Password Retry Lockout
-This allows you to lock out a local user account after a configured number of unsuccesful login attempts.
+This allows you to lock out a local user account after a configured number of unsuccessful login attempts.
 Once locked out, their account is locked until you unlock it.
-An authorized user with privelege level 15 cannot be locked out with this feature.
+An authorized user with privilege level 15 cannot be locked out with this feature.
 Keep priv 15 users to a minimum.
 The required commands are:
 ```cisco
 aaa new-model
 aaa local authentication attempts max-fail <max-attempts>
 aaa authentication login default local
 ```
-#### Important to estalished admin priv level with some limitations below 15
+#### Important to established admin priv level with some limitations below 15

 ### No Service Password-Recovery
-This does not allow anyone with console acess to insecurely access the device config and clear the password.
+This does not allow anyone with console access to insecurely access the device config and clear the password.
 It also does not allow malicious users to change the config registry value and access NVRAM.
 Required Commands are:
 ```cisco
 no service password-recovery
 ```